Radiation dermatitis is one of the side effects of cancer treatment radiotherapy that people experience most often.

 - drinking lots of fluids

 If the skin is itchy, a number of soothing methods are worth trying.
-These include:

 - applying calamine lotion or witch hazel